-Alzheimer’s researcher Professor Thomas Willnow, for example, used a cell culture to first investigate what the ApoE4 gene variant, a protein, does at the molecular level in the nerves, and why it significantly increases the risk of dementia.
+Alzheimer’s researcher Professor Thomas Willnow, for example, used a cell culture to first investigate, and why it significantly increases the risk of dementia.
 This is how he discovered a disease-causing process – a defect in the fat metabolism of the neurons.
 His team had to then verify these results in mouse models in order to rule out any possible interactions with metabolic processes in the liver or intestine in the living organism.
 Only then could they go forward with further investigations using human neurons from iPS cultures.
 This way, his team now wants to find substances that help get the disrupted metabolic process in the cell back on track.

 Following drug tests in cell cultures, scientists must confirm the efficacy and safety of the substance – which again requires animal experiments.
 Only then can clinical trials with humans begin.
 “We can see in vitro whether a potential therapeutic agent against Alzheimer’s alters the progress of the disease in individual cells or cell assemblies – but the influence on memory performance only becomes apparent in behavioral studies with animals,” Willnow explains.

 In vitro methods also reach their limits in biomedicine when there are several possible factors that increase the risk of a disease.
 Dr. Alexander Mildner, for example, is researching the autoimmune disease multiple sclerosis (MS), which can develop in different ways in each patient.
 He wants to know how immune cells manage to cross the blood-brain barrier in MS patients and cause damage to the central nervous system.